DioxusLabs/dioxus/README.md

 </p>
 <br>

 Build for web, desktop, and mobile, and more with a single codebase.
-Zero-config setup, integrated hotreloading, and signals-based state management.
+Zero-config setup, integrated hot-reloading, and signals-based state management.
 Add backend functionality with Server Functions and bundle with our CLI.

 ```rust
 fn app() -> Element {